Bures geodesics and quantum metrology

-Let us stress that the geometric approach described in the following sections is not restricted to geodesic evolutions and provides a new method for studying parameter estimation in open quantum systems.
-Actually, the above arguments show that the estimation error is smaller when the tangent vectors $\ket{\dPsi_x}$ have smaller vertical components, see (\ref{eq-formula_QFI_Pythagore}).
-This observation may be useful for designing new engineering reservoir techniques in order to increase precision in quantum metrology in the presence of losses and dephasing.
+Let us comment that the geometric approach described in the following sections is not restricted to geodesic evolutions and provides a new method for studying parameter estimation in open quantum systems.
+Actually, the above arguments show that, { for a fixed QFI of the probe and environment (i.e., a fixed value of the square fluctuation $\langle ( \Delta H)^2\rangle_{\Psi_\inp}$), one can enhance the QFI of the probe and thus the precision of the estimation by reducing the vertical component of the tangent vector $\ket{\dPsi_x}= -\I \Delta H \ket{\Psi_x}$, see (\ref{eq-formula_QFI_Pythagore}).
+Given a Hamiltonian $H$ of the probe and environment, the direction of $\ket{\dPsi_x}$ could be changed using control techniques on the probe or its environment, to make $\ket{\dPsi_x}$ more horizontal while keeping its norm fixed.
+This} may be useful for designing new engineering reservoir techniques in order to increase precision in quantum metrology in the presence of losses and dephasing.